canonical/charmed-openstack-upgrader/docs/explanation/nova-data-migration.rst

 Performing **archive** and **purge** before the cloud upgrade or during a maintenance window is generally recommended, since it can

-- optimize the upgrade process
+- optimise the upgrade process
 - reduce the database size and disk usage
 - improve performance of database queries during cloud operation since the database is smaller